f3soil/website/content/announcements.md

 - Rocky Top's daughter, Kaila, has begun a women's group modeled after F3, codenamed F4.
     They currently meet at 06:00 at several locations throughout the week.
-    If any women in your life would be interested please reach out to Rocky Top to get them connected to Kaila.
+    If any women in your life are interested, please reach out to Rocky Top to get them connected to Kaila.

 ## Highlighted Events